mobfarm/FastPdfKit/README.md

 This repository contains the FastPdfKit library with a sample project.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
 For more information, see [the FastPdfKit website](http://fastpdfkit.com).

+### Update: 1.0.1 (Apr 27th, 2011)

+* Replaced URLForResource with pathForResources for 3.X compatibility;
+* Added (float)zoomScale and (CGPoint)zoomOffset methods to MFDocumentViewController to get zoom position;
+* Added support for CGPDFDocumentCreateWithProvider with method initWithDataProvider:(CGDataProviderRef)provider;
+* Option to remove shadow and render the page fullscreen on MFDocumentViewController using (float)padding and (BOOL)showShadow methods;
+* Fixed another crash with search results.

 ### Update: 1.0 (Apr 19th, 2011)

 * Fixed ignored optional flag for the didChangeMode: callback.